Report: Less than half of Allegany County residents fully vaccinated

-CUMBERLAND — Local health officials anticipate COVID-19 case numbers will remain elevated in areas including Allegany County, where vaccination rates are low.
+CUMBERLAND, Md. — Local health officials anticipate COVID-19 case numbers will remain elevated in areas, including Allegany County, where vaccination rates are low.

 The Allegany County Health Department this week released that information in a report that details COVID-19 case and vaccination statistics from July 1 to Nov.
 17.